Resident Evil 2: Plot

+Depending on which order the scenarios are played in, the player experiences one of two courses of events which mutually contradict each other.
+This plot summary covers only the path followed by playing the Claire A and Leon B scenarios, which was suggested by Capcom to be the canon version of events.

 On September 29, 1998, two months after the events of the first Resident Evil, most citizens of the Midwestern American mountain community of Raccoon City have been transformed into zombies by the T-virus, a biological weapon secretly developed by the pharmaceutical company Umbrella.
 Leon S. Kennedy, a Raccoon Police Department officer on his first day of duty, meets Claire Redfield, a college student looking for her brother Chris.
-After being separated, they each make their way to the Raccoon Police Station.
+After being separated, Leon and Claire each make their own way to the Raccoon Police Station.
 They discover that most of the RPD has been killed, and that Chris has left town to investigate Umbrella's headquarters in Europe.
 They split up to look for survivors and find a way out of the city.
 While searching for an escape route, Claire meets a little girl, Sherry Birkin, who is on the run from an unknown creature, and Leon encounters Ada Wong, who claims to be looking for her boyfriend John, an Umbrella researcher from Chicago.

-RPD chief Brian Irons had been bribed by Umbrella to hide evidence of the company's experiments in the outskirts of the city.
+RPD Chief Brian Irons had been bribed by Umbrella to hide evidence of the company's experiments in the outskirts of the city.
 He concealed their development of the new G-virus, an agent capable of mutating a human into the ultimate bioweapon.
 Leon has multiple encounters with a Tyrant, a monster air-dropped into the police station by Umbrella to seek the G-virus.
-Irons tries to murder Claire but is killed by a G-virus mutant in the police station.
+Irons tries to murder Claire but is killed by a G-virus mutant.
 Claire and Sherry escape through the sewers and become separated.
 After splitting up with Leon, Ada finds Sherry and picks up a golden pendant the girl loses while running away.
 Further into the sewers, Ada reluctantly teams up with Leon again, after he insists on his duty to protect her.
 They encounter a middle-aged woman who fires at Ada, but Leon jumps between them and takes a bullet himself.
 Ada ignores the unconscious Leon and follows the woman, who reveals herself to be Sherry's mother Annette and the wife of William Birkin, the Umbrella scientist who created the G-virus.
 In an attempt to protect his life's work from special agents sent by the Umbrella headquarters, he injected himself with the virus, which turned him into the malformed creature and is now chasing Sherry because of her genetic make-up.
 Annette recognizes her daughter's pendant and attempts to take it from Ada.
 A fight ensues, during which Annette is thrown over a railing.
 Ada learns that the golden locket contains a sample of the G-virus, and later – taken over by her emotions – returns to Leon, tending to his bullet wound.